Tawnygoody/Fastara/README.md

 as they have a limited number of calories for the day, it would be useful to the user, to be able to build a meal plan, that keeps all the 3 meal types (Breakfast, Lunch & Dinner) under their daily allowance.
+- A feature I would like the implement in the future would be a sort function, so that the user could sort all recipes by calorie count for example.
+I have included charts on the dashboard to illustrate recipes with the lowest calorie count and quickest cook time, however a dropdown to sort recipes would be more beneficial to the user.

 ## Skeleton